ZJTAN97/learning_typescript/README.md

 <br>
 <br>

-# `never` Type
+# :snowflake: `never` Type :snowflake:

 -   the never type represents the type of values that never occur
 -   Variables also acquire the type never when narrowed by any type guards that can never be true

 <br>